 If your student doesn’t have a Handshake account set up yet, encourage them to complete their profile.

 Once your student submits a job application, they can start getting prepared to interview.
 A great way to prepare for an interview is to consider commonly asked questions and practice answers.
 Encourage your student to write out their responses, and practice out loud with a friend or career development advisor who will provide helpful feedback.
+They can also use the online tool InterviewStream to practice and prepare for interviews.
 Knowing how to confidently talk about themselves and their work experience can set them apart from other candidates.

 Connect with others

 Even if your student feels like they don’t have a professional network yet, they are already part of the Buff community.
 Whether your student wants to work at a particular company or break into a certain field, the network of CU alumni can help.
-LinkedIn is their strongest tool to make these connections.
+Encourage your student to join the Forever Buffs Network to start making connections.